Global homotopy theory via spectral Mackey functors: Introduction

-Motivated by this, Barwick \cite{barwick-mackey} developed a theory of \emph{spectral Mackey functors} formalizing the idea of functors with both covariant and contravariant functoriality in a suitable base (quasi-)category $\mathscr I$, together with higher homotopies encoding a Mackey double coset formula between these two directions.
-Specializing Barwick's theory to the ordinary category of finite $G$-sets yields a theory of \emph{spectral $G$-Mackey functors}, and several proofs have been given that this theory is equivalent to classical genuine stable $G$-equivariant homotopy theory, for example by Nardin \cite{nardin-thesis} or Clausen, Mathew, Naumann, and Noel \cite{clausen-mathew-naumann-noel}.
+Because of this, Guillou and May \cite{guillou-may-ps} constructed an alternative (spectrally enriched) indexing category built from a $2$-category of spans of finite $G$-sets by `local higher group completion,' and provided an equivalence between spectral presheaves on this indexing category and genuine stable $G$-equivariant homotopy theory, which we can view as a stable analogue of Elmendorf's Theorem.
+Motivated by this, Barwick \cite{barwick-mackey} developed a general theory of \emph{spectral Mackey functors} formalizing the idea of functors with both covariant and contravariant functoriality in a suitable base ($\infty$-)category $\mathscr I$, together with higher homotopies encoding a Mackey double coset formula between these two directions.
+Specializing Barwick's theory to the ordinary category of finite $G$-sets yields a theory of \emph{spectral $G$-Mackey functors}; a proof that this is equivalent to classical genuine stable $G$-equivariant homotopy theory has been sketched by Nardin \cite{nardin-thesis}, and a full proof (along different lines) appears in work of Clausen, Mathew, Naumann, and Noel \cite{clausen-mathew-naumann-noel}.

-In this note, we are concerned with the analogous story for \emph{global homotopy theory} in the sense of \cite{schwede-book,hausmann-global}.
+In this paper, we are concerned with the analogous story for \emph{global homotopy theory} in the sense of \cite{schwede-book,hausmann-global}.
 Roughly and intuitively speaking, global objects are compatible families of genuine $G$-equivariant objects for all finite groups $G$, and as a concrete manifestation of this slogan they come with genuine fixed points for all finite groups $G$.
-In the unstable case, work of Körschgen \cite{koerschgen} and Schwede \cite{schwede-orbi} provides an analogue of Elmendorf's Theorem, identifying global spaces with presheaves on the $2$-category of finite groups, all homomorphisms, and conjugations (in fact, both Schwede and Körschgen work in the more general context of compact Lie groups).
-Similarly to the $G$-equivariant setting, the corresponding stable theory is richer: in particular, global spectra again admit covariant transfers along injective homomorphisms in addition to the contravariant functoriality inherited from the unstable world, and on the level of homotopy groups there is an analogue of the Mackey double coset formula relating the two, making the homotopy groups into so-called \emph{global (Mackey) functors}.
+In the unstable case, work of Körschgen \cite{koerschgen} and Schwede \cite{schwede-orbi} provides an analogue of Elmendorf's Theorem, identifying global spaces with presheaves on the $2$-category of finite groups, all homomorphisms, and conjugations.\footnote{In fact, both Schwede and Körschgen work in the more general context of global homotopy theory with respect to compact Lie groups.} Similarly to the $G$-equivariant setting, the corresponding stable theory is richer: in particular, global spectra again admit covariant transfers along injective homomorphisms in addition to the contravariant functoriality inherited from the unstable world, and on the level of homotopy groups there is an analogue of the Mackey double coset formula relating the two, making the homotopy groups into so-called \emph{global (Mackey) functors}.